stephanieyenyu/AMR_System/README.md

 verified each against physical hardware.

-The problem I addressed is state consistency: maintaining a single authoritative view of parcel state across two services that deploy independently, own separate databases, and communicate over a link that failed at a measured 12.47% during testing.
+The problem I addressed is state consistency: maintaining a single authoritative view of package state across two services that deploy independently, own separate databases, and communicate over a link that failed at a measured 12.47% during testing.

 ---